People and wildlife can thrive together

 Wildlife populations and ecosystems are essential for human health and wellbeing.
 However, human activities expose wildlife populations to disease, resulting in population declines and species extinctions.
 They also expose people and domestic animals to disease from wildlife hosts with serious implications for human health and livelihoods.
 This interconnection between people, animals, plants forms the basis of our approach.

 At ZSL, we know that conservation works best when it's powered by science.
 From research to fieldwork, and in our zoos, we find out why species are at risk and what we can do to improve co-existence with wildlife, safeguard nature and create a healthier, more sustainable future for both wildlife and people.
+From conserving native birds, to protecting Chinese giant salamander, to discovering more about how to prevent future pandemics, our scientists and conservationists are committed to this goal.

 Understanding bats and disease